 I posted quinoa tabbouleh salad recipe last year but the pictures didn’t do justice to it.
 Plus, quite frankly, I wasn’t testing my recipes thoroughly back then.
 With hot summer days being here (when did that happen?!)
 I decided to give this salad a makeover.
 Fresh, crunchy, lemony and minty, this salad is perfect for your next backyard party and will keep your kitchen cool.
-Just like my Mediterranean quinoa salad recipe and cilantro lime quinoa salad – similar flavour profile.
+Just like my Mediterranean quinoa salad and quinoa black bean salad – similar flavour profile.

 Tabbouleh salad is all about parsley, lots of it.
 I used about a bunch and a half, and spend a good amount of time taking the leaves off of the stems.
 It’s therapeutical.
 I used flat leaf Italian parsley but a curly kind would work as well (just not my favourite though).
 It is important to measure the parsley after chopping.

 Tabouli salad is a traditional Lebanese meal chock full of fresh garden vegetables – tomatoes, cucumbers and green onions.
 I didn’t grow up eating it but my husband, who is from Israel, is a huge fan.
 As he taste tested it, he said it’s lemony and very very good.
 The ripeness of tomatoes will affect the final taste.
 Ripe red tomatoes are the best.

 Traditionally tabbouleh salad is made with bulgur but I know it’s all about quinoa these days, and it’s easier to find.
 Being gluten free is a bonus.
 I have included my method of cooking quinoa.
 For salads, I like quinoa to be al dente, in other words firm.
 I find when you cook rice, quinoa or lentils following the package directions, it comes out softer and could lead to a mushy mess in a salad.